michaelnny/rl4llm/README.md

 > We use model checkpoint file to sync the weights between training instance and the SGLang inference engine.
 If you run inference engine and training in separate servers, make sure you have a shared file system between them.
 The weights saving path is defined at the `artifacts_path` when launching the trainer.

-### How it works - InferenceEnv and InferenceClient

-In order to handle the communications for sample generation and weight updates, we created a simple `SGLangClient` that uses HTTP to call the inference server, and an `InferenceEnv` that can handle sample generation using the inference client.

-> [!TIP]
-> Check the example at `scripts/run_train_grpo.py` on how to use them.

 ## Centralized Logging & Monitoring

 Track performance easily using the built-in logging manager.
 It supports: